Back to Blog

 10Claude Sonnet 4.679.6%

-We expect the "xhigh" effort level (positioned between "high" and "max") introduced in Opus 4.7 to be ported to Sonnet 4.8.
-This provides developers with finer control over the trade-off between cost, latency, and reasoning depth.
+The "xhigh" effort level (between "high" and "max") introduced with Opus 4.7 is also expected to be ported to Sonnet 4.8.

-The new tokenizer used in Opus 4.7 generates 1.0 to 1.35 times more tokens depending on the content type:
+Opus 4.7's new tokenizer generates between 1.0x to 1.35x more tokens depending on content type:

 Content TypeToken Increase Rate